Key’s Direct Care Position

 With new hands-on knowledge of the many facets of human services and an understanding of the roles of the different professionals involved, the direct care worker assists in coordinating the best treatment services for each client.

 Key offers an educational reimbursement benefit to all staff levels.
-Directors may, at their discretion, also nominate select employees enrolled in clinical graduate degree programs for a graduate school scholarship to assist with tuition expenses.
+Employees can apply for graduate school scholarship to assist with tuition expenses.
 This financial assistance provides opportunity for staff to return to school to pursue their human service career.
-In the event a direct care staff member has been receiving excellent performance evaluations and is currently enrolled in a human services-related degree program, it is at the discretion of the Director that the staff member be granted an extension to their 18-month time limited position.

 Many of Key’s former employees have selected career paths that have led them to positions such as social workers, probation officers, local and state police officers, therapists, clinicians, teachers, special education teachers, guidance counselors, school adjustment counselors, attorneys, and supervisors/managers at other provider agencies.